 Our certificate of incorporation authorizes the issuance of 30,000,000 shares of preferred stock, par value \$0.01 per share, issuable from time to time in one or more series.
-At December 31, 2013 and 2012, 1,600,000 shares of series A convertible preferred stock were issued and none were outstanding.
+At December 31, 2014, no shares of Series A convertible preferred stock were issued or outstanding.
+At December 31, 2013, 1,600,000 shares of series A convertible preferred stock were issued and none were outstanding.